How to use a Reverse Mortgage for Home Purchase

 - Some “short-cuts” can cost you dearly in the long run if you try to circumvent the required process.
 Many of the minor delays can be made up during the rest of the process if you do it the right way the first time.

-As I stated, the changes when using a reverse mortgage are not difficult and when handled correctly are not overly time-consuming, but it is extremely important that you follow the procedures for originating a HUD Home Equity Conversion Mortgage (HECM or “Heck-um”) for purchase or you could wind up invalidating your documentation and having to start all over after you think you are ready to close and that is not good for buyers, sellers, real estate sales people or anyone.
+As I stated, the changes when using a reverse mortgage are not difficult and when handled correctly are not overly time-consuming, but it is extremely important that you follow the procedures for originating a HUD Home Equity Conversion Mortgage (HECM or “Heck-um”) for purchase or you could wind up invalidating your documentation and having to start all over after you think you are ready to close and that is not good for buyers, sellers, real estate salespeople or anyone.

-The first step actually should take place before you ever write your first offer.
+The first step should take place before you ever write your first offer.
 You need to have an idea of the property type that you are going to purchase and realize that there are different parameters and requirements with different property types.
 Talk to your reverse mortgage lender and go over the properties you intend to view.

 For example, if you are considering a condominium, if the project is not already HUD approved, it could take an additional 6 weeks or more to get the project approved, if it even meets HUD’s requirements and many projects are declined.
 If the project is not already approved and cannot be, you could wait 6 – 8 weeks or longer just to discover that the project will not be eligible for any FHA loan, reverse or forward.
-Other property types may not meet HUD guidelines so it is important that you resolve any known property issues from the start.
+Other property types may not meet HUD guidelines, so it is important that you resolve any known property issues from the start.

+Step 2.
 Receive Independent Counseling

 Another step that can take place before the offer is written is that with a reverse mortgage, every borrower must receive a counseling certificate from a HUD approved counseling agency.
 On a purchase transaction, the borrower often will not know the property address when they do get their counseling so they would use their current mailing address for the certificate.
 The certificate is valid for up to 6 months and you can always get a new certificate if your current certificate expires.Borrowers who wait until after a contract is written and accepted before attending their counseling are often placed under tremendous pressure to perform later when they can’t proceed with the transaction (ordering necessary HUD checks, appraisals and other services) since the counseling has not been completed.

 It’s often a “hurry up and wait” scenario when buying a home, especially if you choose a bank-owned or short sale property requiring additional approvals even after you make an offer, but once all the approvals are given, the pressure is there for the buyer to perform and without the counseling certificate, the loan cannot proceed.

 Borrowers should not move funds around from account to account prior to closing and any large deposits must be sourced as the borrowers’ funds.
-Gift funds from a family member are acceptable, but the same documentation requirements will apply to the funds being given as well as verification that the funds were actually transferred from that verified account to the borrower.
+Gift funds from a family member are acceptable, but the same documentation requirements will apply to the funds being given as well as verification that the funds were transferred from that verified account to the borrower.